 Parenting styles - being brought up / raised by parents who could have different styles of parenting can be critical factors in the child's personality.
-Eg. An authoritarian parent, whoplaces rigid rules in the child's path, may make a child timid or on the other hand rebellious.
-Democratic parenting may bring responsible behaviour in the child.
-Too permissive parentingmay make a child pursue fewer goals and become laid back.
+Eg. An authoritarian parent, who places rigid rules in the child's path, may make a child timid or on the other hand rebellious.
+Democratic parenting may bring responsible behaviour in the child. -Too permissive parenting may make a child pursue fewer goals and become laid back.

 Life experiences - what life experiences an individual goes through could develop certain traits in the individual.
 Stressful situations can bring about distress, anxiety and diffidence in the person.
-Happy and successful experiences can lead to confidence, assertive nature and goaldirected behaviour.
+Happy and successful experiences can lead to confidence, assertive nature and goal directed behaviour.

-3. Intelligence - Intelligence is both a factor of personality as well as a factor that affectspersonality.
-Research has shown that high intelligence is related to social success emotionalstability and success in many aspects in life, which contribute to positive personalitydevelopment.

-4. Health and physical states - Health and physical states of the individual - when peoplesuffer health problems, personality suffers.
-Ill health brings down physical energy levels, motivational levels and general vitality is lost.
-Personality suffers due to these conditions.

-5. Neighborhood - Different kinds of neighborhoods give very different experiences to individuals.
+- 3.Intelligence Intelligence is both a factor of personality as well as a factor that affects personality.
+Research has shown that high intelligence is related to social success emotional stability and success in many aspects in life, which contribute to positive personality development. - 4.Health and physical states Health and physical states of the individual when People suffer health problems, personality suffers.
+111 health brings down physical energy levels, motivational levels and general vitality is lost.
+Personality suffers due to these conditions. - 5.Neighborhood Different kinds of neighborhoods give very different experiences to individuals.
 People must make adjustments to demands of the neighborhoods, its people and its expectations.
-For instance, children can be easily influenced if they live in crime riddenneighborhood to develop certain behaviours that suit that environment.
-Calm, quiet and culturedneighborhoods have calming effects on individual's personalities.

-6. Culture - Different cultures of the world have set norms, standards and acceptable patterns of behaviour that the persons residing those cultures must abide by.
-This brings about vastdifferences in the personalities of people.
-Even in a single country too, different ethnic groupshave different cultural practices which bring about diversities in personalities of people.
+For instance, children can be easily influenced if they live in crime ridden neighborhood to develop certain behaviours that suit that environment., Calm, quiet and cultured neighborhoods have calming effects on individual's personalities. - 6.Culture Different cultures of the world have set norm, standards and acceptable patterns of behaviour that the persons residing those cultures must abide by.
+This brings about vast differences in the personalities of people.
+Even in a single country too, different ethnic groups have different cultural practices which bring about diversities in personalities of people.

-O. 9 Note taking tips for students (points)
+Q. 9Note taking tips for students (points)

-- i.
-Come to class prepared
+i.Come to class prepared

-- ii.
-Start a new page for each new class
+ii.Start a new page for each new class

-- iii.
-Don't try to write down every word your teacher says
+iii.Don't try to write down every word your teacher says

-- iv.
+iv.
 Write down the big ideas

-- v.
-Use abbreviations for commonly occurring names and words
+v.Use abbreviations for commonly occurring names and words

-- vi.
-Leave lots of room on the page
+vi.Leave lots of room on the page

-- vii.
-Use diagrams and pictures wherever necessary
+vii.Use diagrams and pictures wherever necessary

-- viii.
-Write down corresponding page numbers from your textbook

-- ix.
-Review your notes for accuracy

-- x.
-Obtain notes for missed classes
+viii.
+Write down corresponding page numbers from your textbook ix.Review your notes for accuracy x.Obtain notes for missed classes

-O.10 Verbal and Non-Verbal Communication
+Q.10 Verbal and.
+Non-Verbal Communication Verbal Communication

-Verbal Communication

-The Verbal Communication is a type of oral communication wherein the message istransmitted through the spoken words.
+The Verbal Communication is a type of oral communication wherein the message is transmitted through the spoken word.
 Here the sender gives words to his feelings, thoughts, ideas and opinions and expresses them in the form of speeches, discussions, presentations, and conversations.

-The effectiveness of the verbal communication depends on the tone of the speaker, clarity of speech, volume, speed, body language and the quality of words used in the conversation.
+The effectiveness of the verbal communication depends on the tone of the speaker, .clarity of speech, volume, speed, body language and the quality of words used in the conversation.
 In the case of the verbal communication, the feedback is immediate since there are a simultaneous transmission and receipt of the message by the sender and receiver respectively.
 The sender must keep his speech tone high and clearly audible to all and must design the subject matter keeping the target audience in mind.
 The sender should always cross check with the receiver to ensure that the message is understood in absolutely the same way as it was intended.
 The verbal communication is applicable in both the formal and informal kind of situations.